Pillars of Learning

 This is the pillar which prioritises academic learning.
 It’s about focusing on the best way for our staff to teach our students, so they can perform at their best in the fields of:

 It is also the basis of our Early Years Learning Framework for our preschool students.

 From this pillar we have developed a number of programs which teach our students about positive behaviours, such as how to learn, listen and act in a socially responsible way.
 This pillar includes:

 - positive learning culture

 - protective behaviours curriculum.

 This third pillar teaches our students the importance and an appreciation of our environment, and ways to create sustainable ways of living through:

 - kitchen garden

 - value of outdoor play

-For more information about the Pillars of Learning, you can download our Site Improvement Plan, or contact the school on 8388 6116
+For more information about the Pillars of Learning our Year in Review, or contact the school on 8388 6116.

 * UNESCO: United Nations Educational Scientific and Cultural Organisation